ericbutz/developer-portal/app/guides/transfer-money-between-users/create-unverified-customer.md

 guide:
     name: transfer-money-between-users
     step: '4'
-title:  "Step 4: Creating an unverified customer"
+title:  Creating an Unverified Customer
-description: Create an unverified customer within Dwolla's ACH payment API.
+description: An unverified Customer and a verified funding source is capable of sending money.
 ---

 # Step 4: Creating an Unverified Customer

 Now that we’ve created a customer for Jane Merchant and associated a funding source, we’ll do the same for Joe Buyer, but this time we’ll create an `Unverified Customer`, and a verified funding source which is capable of sending money.

 Provide the user’s full name, email address, and IP address to create the Customer.
 More detail is available in [API docs](https://docsv2.dwolla.com/#customers).

 ```raw
 POST https://api-sandbox.dwolla.com/customers